TN 4 (06-24)

 C. New initial determination notices

-When SSA has informed a beneficiary that he or she must pay IRMAA for a given premium year, he or she may request a new initial determination to reduce or eliminate IRMAA (HI 01120.001).
+When SSA has informed a beneficiary that they must pay IRMAA for a given premium year, they may request a new initial determination to reduce or eliminate IRMAA (HI 01120.001).

 1. New initial determination notice